CREATE SINK: Iceberg

 - All pending writes are flushed to Parquet data files.
 See Type mapping.

-- Delete files are written for any updates or deletes.
+- In upsert mode, delete files are written for any updates or deletes.
 See Delete handling.
+In append mode, no delete files are written; all changes are data rows.
+See Append mode.

 - A new Iceberg snapshot is committed atomically.